Developer Guide

 Command History Overview

-SunRez command history is represented by a CommandHistory
+SunRez command history is represented by a CommandHistory, stored in the ModelManager.
+A CommandHistory is

 that do not need to append to the command history.
 For example, the view history command reads it to display it - or a